david-hankinson/rails-bank-trx-reporting/README.md

 # Ruby on Rails 100M bank transactions import & reporting

+## Instructions

+Design & implement a system that can:

+- load a data file containing at least 100M financial transactions
+- report the minimum, maximum, and average dollar amounts per bank branch.

+The data file lines would contain a timestamp, a branch code, and amount.

-This repository and it's approach and current state of the functinoality is not a production-ready application.
+Note: This repository and it's approach and current state of the functinoality is not a production-ready application.
 It was created as a base to build on top of.
 The list of things needed to be done to make the application production ready can be found at the bottom of this file in the TODOs section.